-When a brand tells the right story to the right person, something magical happens: a connection is made.
+When a brand's marketing team tells the right story to the right person, something magical happens: a connection is made.
 You become fused by your mutual interest in the story, and the roles each person plays can then be fleshed out.
 If this sounds a bit overboard for simply marketing to your customers, research shows it's not.
 Customers are looking for more connection and deeper experiences from the brands they are loyal to.
 Gone are the days when sleazy sales tactics were sufficient — consumers aren't having it anymore.
 They want to be entertained, they want to be understood, and most importantly, they want to know they can trust you.
 Inbound marketing in the digital landscape creates a flowing story for problem identification and solving.

 Every great story has all of the following: